The prosecutor in a criminal case shall:

 Disclosure of Exculpatory Brady Material

 Paragraph (d) of the rule requires a prosecutor to disclose promptly all information that the prosecutor knows, or should know, is exculpatory or mitigating.
 See La.
 Rules of Prof’l Conduct R. 3.8(d) (2004); ABA Stds.
 Relating to the Admin. of Crim.
 Justice–The Prosec.
 Function std.
 3–3.11 (3d ed.
-1992); Brady v.
-Maryland, 373 U.S. 83 (1963); see e.g., State v.
+1992); see also Brady v.
+Maryland, 373 U.S. 83 (1963); State v.
 Carter, 939 So.
 2d 600, 603 n.2 (La.
 Ct.
 App.
 2nd Cir.
 2006) (commending assistant district attorney for compliance with Rule 3.8(d) by acknowledging the record indicated an absence of a valid waiver of defendant’s privilege against self-incrimination).
 In addition, a prosecutor has a duty to review all files under the prosecutor’s control and under the control of relevant law enforcement officers to search for exculpatory information.
 See Kyles v.
-Whitley, 514 U.S. 419, 437 (1995) (holding that a prosecutor has duty to learn of any favorable evidence known to others acting on state’s behalf); State v.
+Whitley, 514 U.S. 419, 437 (1995) (holding that a prosecutor has a constitutional duty – although perhaps not an ethical one1 – to learn of any favorable evidence known to others acting on state’s behalf); State v.
 Marshall, 660 So.
 2d 819, 826 (La.
 1995) (holding that prosecutor has a duty to learn of any favorable evidence known to anyone acting on state’s behalf, including police officers); see also State v.
 Oliver, 682 So.
 2d 301, 311 (La.
 Ct.
 App.
 4th Cir.
 1996).

 What constitutes “exculpatory” evidence is often a matter of confusion.
 However, the term “exculpatory evidence” certainly includes evidence that may reasonably be used to impeach any witness whom the state may call as a witness at trial including the following: evidence relating to any plea bargains or promises made to such witnesses, see In re Jordan, 913 So.
 2d 775, 781 (La.
 2005) (holding that a witness’ statement to police that it was dark and she did not have her glasses when she witnessed the crime was exculpatory evidence that the prosecutor had a duty to disclose); State v.
 Lindsey, 621 So.
 2d 618, 628 (La.
 Ct.
 App.
 2d Cir.
 1993); State v.
 Williams, 338 So.
 2d 672, 677 (La.
 1976); evidence relating to any prior criminal record of arrests or convictions of such witnesses, see State v.
 Whitlock, 454 So.
 2d 871, 873 (La.
 Ct.
 App.
 4th Cir.
 1984); evidence relating to any witness statements that are inconsistent with statements made by that or other witnesses at any time, see State v.
 Hunter, 648 So.
 2d 1025, 1034 (La.
 Ct.
 App.
 4th Cir.
 1994) (witness’ prior inconsistent statement on a material issue is exculpatory).